 Does the position of keywords in the URL have a significant impact?

-The only person to comment on whether having your keyword or keyword phrase near the start of your URL is a positive ranking factor is Matt Cutts, former head of the Google Web Spam Team.
+Matt Cutts, former head of the Google Web Spam Team, is the only person to comment on whether having your keyword or keyword phrase near the start of your URL is a positive ranking factor.
 He seems to imply that any words past the first five will have less weight attached to them.

-In a Google Webmaster video in 2009, Matt Cutts answered a question whether the position of keywords in the URL have a significant impact:
+In a Google Webmaster video in 2009, Matt Cutts answered a question about whether the position of keywords in the URL has a significant impact:

 Matt Cutts answered: